ENG517/Procedure/millere/p-tca-website-upload-post.md

 - Blog post copy approved by your fellow team members for website posting.
 Copy approval takes place during scheduled weekly team meetings.

+> Note: If you do not have administrator access to the Technical Communication Association website, request access from the acting TCA president or association faculty advisor.

 ## How to Upload a Blog Post to the TCA Website
 1. Open your preferred website browser.